THREEhundo/Feedreader/README.md

 # Installation

 Directory can be cloned or a zip file can be downloaded to run files from your pc [here](https://github.com/THREEhundo/Feedreader.git).
+Open index.html to run Jasmine in the browser.

 # Development Strategy